namini94/EXPORT/Tutorials/TCDD/TCDD-preproces-tutorial.md

-# Single-cell RNA Analysis Tutorial with Scanpy
+# Single-cell resoloution TCDD data preprocessing tutorial

-This tutorial demonstrates how to perform basic single-cell RNA analysis using the Scanpy library, focusing on preprocessing and filtering cell populations.
+This tutorial demonstrates how to preprocess the single-cell TCDD data for further anaysis using our EXPORT model.

 ## Prerequisites